sgmurphy/wordpress-plugins/booking/readme.txt

 == Changelog ==
+= 10.2 =
+- Changes in **all** versions:
+	* **New** New: Added a configurable Confirmation section.
+You can now decide what to show in the "Confirmation Window" after a booking is created.
+Enable or disable content and configure it with shortcodes to display information in the "Personal Information" and "Booking Details" sections of the Booking Confirmation window.
+	* **Support** WordPress 6.6
+	* **New** Updated typography for booking form elements.
+This enhancement provides a cleaner interface and helps prevent CSS conflicts with themes.
+	* **New** Added the option "**Use Selected Times for Each Booking Date**", which can be enabled if the '**Multiple Days**' selection mode is activated.
+This feature is useful for using the selected times as booked time slots on each selected date.
+Otherwise, the selected times will serve as the start time for the first date and the end time for the last date, with all middle dates fully booked.
+Enable this option on the Settings > General page in the "Calendar" section.
+(10.1.5.4)
+	* **New** Added the **'Partially Booked' calendar legend item**.
+Configure this feature on the Settings > General page in the "Calendar" section under the 'Show legend below calendar' option.
+(10.1.5.5)
+	* **New** Added the **[only_dates] shortcode** for email templates.
+This shortcode inserts only booking dates without times.
+(10.1.5.6)
+	* **Improvement** Added a thin scroll bar to popovers in the Calendar Overview and Timeline when displaying long booking details or details for multiple bookings.
+(10.1.5.3)
+	* **Translation**.
+Added Korean translation, now 96% complete thanks to modelaid.
+	* **Under hood**: Updated Bootstrap icons to the latest 1.11.3 version.
+	* **Under hood**: Removed the deprecated BS Glyph font.
+	* **Under hood**: Removed the deprecated wpbc_vars.js script, including the script ID 'wpbc-global-vars'.
+	* **Under hood**: The option 'Using BootStrap CSS for the form fields' is now deprecated and has been relocated to the Settings  General page in the "Advanced" section.
+	* **Under hood**: Added support for the WP Rocket plugin by adding an exclusion from JavaScript Delay execution for improved compatibility and performance.
+	* **Fix** Resolved an issue with the height of booking form fields in some themes.
+(10.1.5.7)
+- Changes in **Personal / Business Small / Business Medium / Business Large / MultiUser** versions:
+	* **Improvement**  Improved form times templates for enhanced usability and functionality. *(Personal, Business Small/Medium/Large, MultiUser)*
+	* **Improvement**  Updated the view of the "Back to Super Admin" button when a super booking admin user simulates a login as a "Regular User."
+(10.1.5.2) *(MultiUser)*
+	* **Improvement**  Updated the spinners for cost and date hints in the booking form to improve user experience and clarity. *(Business Medium/Large, MultiUser)*
+	* **Under hood**: Introduced a new hook 'wpbc_visitor_action__booking_trash' that triggers when visitors cancel their own booking.
+Example usage: function your_cust_func_wpbc_visitor_action__booking_trash ( $booking_id, $resource_id ) { /* Your code here */ } add_action( 'wpbc_visitor_action__booking_trash', 'your_cust_func_wpbc_visitor_action__booking_trash', 100, 2 );  (10.2.0.3)
+	* **Fix** Resolved functionality to allow the unchecking of exclusive checkboxes in group checkbox options.
+(10.1.5.1) *(Personal, Business Small/Medium/Large, MultiUser)*
+	* **Fix** Fixed the issue where search results would not display on a separate page if custom search filter options were used in the search form.
+(10.2.0.2) *(Personal, Business Large, MultiUser)*
+	* **Fix** Fixed the issue where popovers were not showing in the timeline on the front-end during initial page loading with an active cache plugin.
+(10.2.0.4)

+= 10.1.4 =
+- Changes in **all** versions:
+	* **Fix** CAPTCHA showing
+	* **Fix** Resolve conflict issue with popover in timelines at some themes,  which  added html P tags into  the inlin  JavaScript code and then generate error such  as this: "expected expression, got '<'" (10.1.4.1)

 = 10.1.3 =
 - Changes in **all** versions:
 	* **Improvement** Resolve cache issues with most of cache plugins, such as Jetpack Boost, WP-Optimize, WP Super Cache, WP Fastest Cache, W3 Total Cache, and more.
 (10.1.3.1)